Modena

 • Lambrusco Grasparossa or Castelvetro: this variety is produced south of the city towards the mountains.
 It is much darker in color and with a very subtle sweet note.

-Parmesan – The King of Cheese You Got to See and Try in Modena Italy
+Parmesan – The King of Cheese You Got to See and Try in Modena, Italy

-Traditional Nocino of Modena, Italy
+Traditional Nocino of Modena

 Nocino makes for a great souvenir to bring back home!